 A generous pension scheme

 The NHS offers one of the most comprehensive pension schemes in the UK.
 As a new NHS nurse, you will be automatically enrolled from day one.
-Protected against inflation and guaranteed by the government, your pension contributions — which lie between 7.1% and 9.3% depending on starting salary — are among the most secure in the UK, providing you with a healthy and vibrant retirement benefits.
+Protected against inflation and guaranteed by the government, your pension contributions — which lie between 7.1% and 9.3% depending on your starting salary — are among the most secure in the UK, providing you with healthy and vibrant retirement benefits.

 Even though you are an overseas nurse employed in the UK’s NHS, your wages and benefits are all covered under the law.
 As your job will be crucial in keeping British society healthy, a comprehensive benefits system is also provided to you.
+However, paying attention and acting quickly on key issues will help you get a better headstart as you begin your nursing career in the UK.